 Most states have a Medical Student Section within the state medical society, with its own leadership.
 Each state has a Chair who coordinate activities for all schools in that state.
 The states in each region hold meetings at the Annual and Interim Meetings of the AMA-MSS, as well as their own regional meeting.
 At these meetings, they elect their regional leadership.
 A list of the Regions, including the leadership and meeting times is on the Regions site.

 Ultimately, the strongest part of the MSS is our involvement at the individual medical school level.
 Each school is structured differently, but most have a president who oversees the AMA activities at their school.
-To recognize the outstanding efforts of our schools, the MSS has created School of the Year, which is presented at the MSS Annual Meeting in June.

 We encourage you to get involved and apply for these positions!